mgarcia175/Music-Realm/README.md

 # Music Realm Creator

 ## Description
 Hello!
-Welcome to my Music Realm Creator.
+Welcome to Music Realm Creator.
 Your very own way to organize all of your music-related things!

 From adding your own artist, songs and adding them to your control to your music, just got better!